jayanti-prajapati/cds-ecommerce-/vendure-storefront/README.md

-# Vendure Remix Storefront Starter
+# Coozmoo Remix Storefront Starter

-An e-commerce storefront for [Vendure](https://www.vendure.io) built with [Remix](https://remix.run).
+An e-commerce storefront for [Coozmoo](https://www.coozmoo.com) built with [Remix](https://remix.run).

 👉 [remix-storefront.vendure.io](https://remix-storefront.vendure.io/)

 ## To do

-Most Vendure features are already part of this starter.
-Notable missing Vendure features:
+Most Coozmoo features are already part of this starter.
+Notable missing Coozmoo features:
 - Default billing/shipping addresses
    - This is part of the account page (https://funkyton.com/vendure-tutorial//pull/39) but not yet used in checkout
 - Separate billing address in checkout